logeast/magic-lottery/docs/api/index.md

 # API Documentation

-The following is the full class structure with type signatures and method descriptions for MagicLottery.
+The following is the full class structure with type signatures and method descriptions for Magic Lottery.

 ```ts
 class MagicLottery<T> {